Logo light mode the Fabryk

 Flavorful and Delicious Food

 Obviously this is the most important part of any food establishment, and Bar Mleczny Lindleya 14 claimed the spot of my favorite meal I have eaten in recent months, twice.
-When you order a main, it comes with a starchy side (go for the mashed potatos if you are flustered and don't understand what is happening), and a mix of salads.
+When you order a main, it comes with a starchy side (go for the mashed potatoes if you are flustered and don't understand what is happening), and a mix of salads.
 The schnitzel (Sznycel) was tender yet beautifully breaded, and whatever other mains we ordered were fabulous, too.
 The mains would have been enough, but of course, the greedy, foodie side of us wanted to try as much as possible.
 So we added Ukrainian-style pierogies (filled with the perfect cheese to potato ratio), which were some of the best pierogies I have eaten in my life.
-Close to serious food coma, we topped it off with a crepe filled with more cheese and topped with a blueberry compote, that apparently people order as their mains.
+Close to serious food coma, we topped it off with a crêpe filled with more cheese and topped with a blueberry compote, that apparently people order as their mains.
 One thing I can recommend is don't make the mistake of over-ordering like we did.

 Damnnn cheap